laragento/docs/guidelines-blade.md

 <a name="controller-method-names"></a>
 ## Controller Method Names

-> **Look at the guidelines-general for more information.
+> **Look at the guidelines-api for more information/methodes.
 The method names should be the same**

 Source: https://scotch.io/tutorials/simple-laravel-crud-with-resource-controllers